storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # and he came up with a great plan, to make sure nobody would stay in his way.

-is-mon wei buli esebin da wei buli veli ei i va-zan wei uwein lon iasin is-mon
+is-mon wei esebin ei esebin wiawa da wei buli veli ei i va-zan wei uwein lon iasin is-mon

 # He went to the bathroom to clean his teath, but as he got in there, his sister laura was in the way.

-wei giawin lon doimo delo, deso la min egin is-mon bi enon loila lon man dis, lon iasin is-mon.
+wei giawin lon doimo delo, deso la zi-ma min is-mon bi enon loila lon man dis, lon iasin is-mon.

 # "Get out of my way", he said,